Brunda-nb/SQL-DataWarehouse-Project/Scripts/Silver/Transformations.md

 ## 6. Null & Negative Value Check in Numeric Columns
 - Source Table :bronze_crm_prd_info<prd_cost> ,
 - Problem : Numeric columns contained null values and/or negative values, which are invalid for business logic and can affect aggregations or calculations.
 - Action : Applied filters to identify rows with null values (IS NULL) and negative values (< 0) in numeric columns.
 Decided on corrective action such as replacing with default values, excluding from calculations, or flagging for review.
 Used (ISNULL) to assign '0' to null values .

+## 7. Transformation: Checking for Invalid Dates
+- Source Table : bronze_crm_prd_info<prd_start_dt,prd_end_dt>.
+- Validated `prd_start_dt` and `prd_end_dt` columns to ensure all values conform to the valid date range and are correctly formatted as `YYYY-MM-DD HH:MM:SS`.
+Flagged rows with null, malformed, or logically incorrect dates (e.g., month > 12, day > 31).
+- All date values should be valid and parsable into DATETIME format without errors.
+- No invalid or out-of-range dates should exist in these columns.
+- All stored dates should follow the `YYYY-MM-DD HH:MM:SS` standard.
+- Action : Used lead() to alot the continous date to avoid the overlapping.
+Concentrated only 1 product .

 ---